 414: Kurt Warner's record for passing yards

-The former grocery bagger threw for a Super Bowl-record 414 yards in the win over the Tennessee Titans in Super Bowl XXXIV.
+The former grocery bagger threw for a Super Bowl-record 414 yards in St. Louis’ win over Tennessee in Super Bowl XXXIV.
 This included his 73-yard game-winning touchdown pass to Isaac Bruce with just over two minutes remaining.
-Warner also owns the No. 2 passing performance (377 yards for Arizona in a loss to Pittsburgh) and the No. 3 performance (365 yards in a St. Louis loss to New England).
+Warner also owns the No. 2 passing performance (377 yards for Arizona in Super Bowl XLIII loss to Pittsburgh) and the No. 3 performance (365 yards for St. Louis in Super Bowl XXXVI loss to New England).

 204: Timmy Smith's Super Bowl rushing record

-The Denver Broncos began Super Bowl XXII by taking a 10-0 lead into the second quarter over the Washington Redskins.
+Denver began Super Bowl XXII by taking a 10-0 lead into the second quarter over Washington.
 But then Doug Williams and Timmy Smith happened.
 The record 35-point second quarter put the game all but out of reach by halftime.
 The game was special for a variety of reasons.
 First, Williams was the first black quarterback to win the Super Bowl, while Smith became the only player to top 200 yards rushing.
 He finished with 204 yards and two touchdowns on 22 carries as the Redskins set the Super Bowl record for total offense (602 yards).
-Ironically, Smith ended his NFL career with exactly 602 yards rushing (21 games).
+Ironically, Smith ended his NFL career with just 602 yards rushing (21 games).

 22.6: Lowest QB rating for a Super Bowl winner

 Ben Roethlisberger completed 9-of-21 passes for 123 yards, no touchdowns and two interceptions in Pittsburgh’s Super Bowl XL win over Seattle.
 It is the worst performance by a Super Bowl-winning quarterback.
-At 23 years and 340 days old, Big Ben also was the youngest quarterback to ever win the big game.
+But Big Ben can take some solace in this: at 23 years and 340 days old, he’s the youngest quarterback to ever win the big game.

 10: Largest comeback in Super Bowl history